home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 This integration will show all Plugwise entities present in your Plugwise configuration.
 In addition you will see a 'Smile' entity representing your central Plugwise gateway (i.e. the Smile, Smile P1 or Adam).

 For example, if you have an Adam setup with a Lisa named 'Living' and a Tom named 'Bathroom' these will show up as individual entities.
 When there are more (than one) Plugwise thermostats present, an "Auxiliary Device" will be added representing the active heating/cooling device present in your climate system.
-If you have Plugs (as in, pluggable switches connecting to an Adam) those will be discovered as `switch`es.
-Various other measures of your setup will be available as `sensor`s or `binary_sensor`s.
+If you have Plugs (as in, pluggable switches connecting to an Adam) those will be discovered as switches.
+Various other measures of your setup will be available as sensors or binary sensors.

 Centralized measurements such as 'power' for a P1, 'outdoor_temperature' on Anna or Smile will be assigned to your gateway entity.
 Auxiliary Heater(/Cooler) measurements such as 'boiler_temperature' will be assigned to the Auxiliary entity.